parallelchain-io/parallelchain-docs/docs/cli/real_world_walkthrough.md

 Status 200
 Response "Your request has been received."
 ```
+"Status 200" is a HTTP response status codes.
+It implies that your transaction request was successfully sent to our node to process.
+See <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Status">here</a> for details.
 </details>

 A smart contract is correctly deployed if you get a stream of bytes in the terminal through the `contract-code` flag.